niplav/site/notes.md

 This argument fails if (1) advanced AIs are not optimizers, (2) AIs are not goal-guarding, (3) or representations can't be easily extracted for later optimization.

+What could the DeepDream dogs equivalent of helpfulness, harmlessness and honesty look like?
+Probably quite strange.<!--TODO: wedding fixation on maximized outputs, what happens with extremal SAE values for HHH/goodness?-->

 Some Thoughts on the Stupid Successionism Debate
 -------------------------------------------------